tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 You can give the machine something you painted, and it will tell you whose style your painting is closest to.

-This is the core idea of Machine Learning - to enable machines to respond to situations they have never encountered.
+This is the core idea of Machine Learning - to enable machines to respond to new situations.

 #### How does Deep Learning work?
 To explain, we look at a specific type of Deep Learning - Convoluted Neural Network.
 It is the most popular for image recognition task.